A Florida Enchantment

 A Florida Enchantment (1914) is a silent film directed by Sidney Drew and released by the Vitagraph studio.
 The feature-length comedy/fantasy was shot in and around St. Augustine, Florida, where its story is set.
-It is notable for its cross-dressing lead characters, much later discussed as bisexual, lesbian, gay, and transgender.
-The film is based on the 1891 novel and 1896 play (now lost) of the same name written by Fergus Redmond and Archibald Clavering Gunter.
+It is notable for its cross-dressing lead characters, much later discussed as bisexual, gay and transgender.

 Plot

 In the film, Lillian Travers, a wealthy Northern woman about to be married, visits her aunt in Florida.
 While there, she stops in a curiosity shop and buys a small casket which contains a note and a vial of seeds.
 At her aunt's house she reads the note which explains that the seeds change men into women and vice versa.
 Angry with her fiancé, Fred, Lillian decides to test the effects of the seeds.
 The next morning, Lillian discovers that she has transformed into a man.
-Lillian's transformation into Lawrence Talbot has also sometimes been read as a transformation into a butch lesbian.
+Lillian's transformation into Lawrence Talbot has also sometimes been read as a transformation into a butch gay woman.
 This reading is bolstered by the later transformation of Lillian's fiancé into what could be an effeminate gay man.
 However, as Lillian and her fiancé are shown attracted both to each other and to the same sex (albeit at different times), the film has also been considered to have the first documented appearance of bisexual characters in an American motion picture.